Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 Error LED Sources
 -----------------

-* so long as undervoltage
-* emergency shutdown (over temperature over current of driver ic) until reenabling or disabling driver
+The red LED is enabled if you are below the minimum voltage (configurable) or the driver is in emergency shutdown state caused by over temperature or over current.
+To get the Brick operational you have to increase the voltage or in the latter case you have to let the driver cool down and reenabling or disabling the driver.

 .. _dc_brick_programming_interfaces: